camunda/blog.camunda.org/README.md

 Long version: follow the steps below :)

-### Install Hugo
+## Building the blog locally

 We use Hugo as a static site generator for generating the blog.
-If you want to build the blog locally, you first need to install [hugo][hugo] v0.50 (newer versions _may_ work).
+If you want to build the blog locally, you can use docker, or install [hugo][hugo] v0.50 (newer versions _may_ work).

-See the [hugo installation guide][hugo-installation] for more details on howto install Hugo.

 ### Fork & clone the repository

 Fork & clone this repository.

 ### Preview the Blog locally

+#### with Docker Hugo

+`make` previews the blog (including drafts) locally

+#### with local Hugo

+See the [hugo installation guide][hugo-installation] for more details on how to install Hugo locally if you can't or won't use docker.

 Once you have installed hugo and forked and cloned the repository, you can preview the blog by typing the following command: